wedersonsilva/MiniBot/README.md

-# MiniBOT
+# MiniBot

-MiniBOT is a small robot (10 cm x 10 cm) originally created to battle in a mini autonomous sumô fight!
+MiniBot is a small robot (10 cm x 10 cm) originally created to battle in a mini autonomous sumô fight!
-However, nowadays it's used for other purposes also.
+Nowadays it's used for other purposes also.

 ## Sumo Battle

-The "MiniBOT-Sumo.ino" code is used to battle into a mini (10 cm x10 cm) autonomous sumo fight.
+The **Sumo code** is used to battle into a mini (10 cm x10 cm) autonomous sumo fight.

-When started, the robot waits for 5 seconds and then starts to look for "enemies" randomically.
-If it finds it, go forward.
+After turn on the robot, it waits for 5 seconds and then starts to look for "enemies" randomically.
+When it finds any obstacle, the robot go forward.
+Only stops, if it finds any white mark on the ground.

 ## Bluetooth Control

-The "MiniBOT-Bluetooth.ino" code is used to control MiniBOT using a bluetooth.
+The **Bluetooth code** is used to control MiniBOT using a bluetooth.

-A bluetooth module has to be installed on the robot directly and an app installed on an Android smartphone.
+A bluetooth module has to be installed on the robot directly and an app installed on an Android smartphone is used to control MiniBot.

 ## Glove Control

-The "MiniBOT-Glove.ino" code is used to control MiniBOT using a pair of Radio Frequency (433MHz) transmitter.
+The **Glove code** is used to control MiniBOT using a pair of Radio Frequency (433MHz) transmitter.

-A receiver module has to be installed on the robot directly and the transmitter is installed on a glove of the _private_ project **Low Cost Flex Sensor** ( [lcfs](github.com/wedersonsilva/lcfs) )
+A receiver module has to be installed on the robot directly and the transmitter is installed on a glove accordingly with the _private_ project **Low Cost Flex Sensor** ( [lcfs](github.com/wedersonsilva/lcfs) )